 - Continue medical care.
 As with any car accident, you need to continue all treatment plans set forth by your doctor to ensure you get maximum compensation for your case.

 - Contact an attorney as soon as possible.
-You can usually speak to an attorney about your options with a risk-free consultation that costs you nothing.
+You can usually speak to an attorney about your options with a risk-free personal injury consultation that costs you nothing.
 A Lexington car accident attorney will understand all aspects of a hit-and-run crash and will be able to direct you on the best path for your case.